 By 1997, the Mortal Kombat sequel, Annihilation, and MK4 take the relationship in different directions.
 Annihilation at the very least sees Kitana acting on her feelings toward a dumbfounded Liu Kang (who is relatively unbothered by her being 10,000 years old), but MK4 attempts to bring to a head a relationship that never even got the start the films provided, likely capitalizing on what they barely did.
 His rejection of her hand in marriage leaves their relationship in limbo.
 Liu is alone on Earthrealm with his duty to the Shaolin, and Kai.
 Kitana sees to the safeguard of her people.

 The consequence of the 1995 film saw the games attempt to retrofit elements of its story into its universe.
-Liu Kang has been retconned as the “Chosen One”, Raiden has officially become his mentor (and friend).
+Liu Kang has been retconned as the “Chosen One”, Raiden has officially become his mentor (and friend, if not surrogate father).
 The Great Kung Lao is now his ancestor (according to Goro’s MK4 biography), and the Kitana and Liu Kang flirtation is more visible than invisible.

 With the way MK4 ends, it’s clear that more was in store for Liu Kang’s character in later installments of the game.